akrooma/mugloar-game-bot/README.md

 4. If there is an unhandled (not failed) `Piece of cake` or `Walk in the park` probability task (message) available:
    * try to complete the task (solve the message).
 5. Fallback action to keep the bot gaming:
-   * try to complete the easiest and most reward task (message).
+   * try to complete the easiest and most rewarding task (message).

 ## Adding new (or updating existing) actions the game bot can execute
 * If necessary, add a new executable action under `domain/game/bot/action`